 Nespresso Original

-Nespresso was the first-ever coffee pod machine, so I think it’s fair to start with Nespresso machines.
-I’m talking about the original Nespresso machines here, not their newer “Vertuo” machines which I’ll speak about a bit later.
+Nespresso was the pioneer in coffee pod machines, so it’s fitting to start with their original models.
+This discussion focuses on the original Nespresso machines, not the newer “Vertuo” models, which I’ll cover later.

-The same is true with many DeLonghi machines, too.
+The same is true with most DeLonghi machines, too.
 For more, see:

-The good news is this implies if you’re focused on the quality of the coffee itself quite than bells, whistles and aesthetics, then going for the cheapest end of any range will usually not impact on the coffee quality.
+The good news is this means if you’re focused on the quality of the coffee itself rather than bells, whistles, and aesthetics, then opting for the most affordable option in any range typically does not compromise coffee quality.

-I’ve already spoken a bit about the history of the Nespresso machine so I won’t go on about it too much, other than to say that Nespresso utterly dominated the coffee pod machine market for almost 20 years.
+I’ve already discussed the history of the Nespresso machine, so I won’t delve into it too much, other than to note that Nespresso dominated the coffee pod machine market for nearly two decades.

-They did so initially by being innovators, being the first to market with coffee pod machines & coffee pods, although they could have been the first numerous years earlier if the management team in Switzerland had taken Eric Favre’s creation more seriously, however that’s another story.
+They achieved this by being pioneers, introducing the first coffee pod machines and pods.
+Although they could have launched several years earlier if the management team in Switzerland had taken Eric Favre’s invention more seriously, but that’s another story.

-One of which was the David & Goliath-like legal fight between Nespresso (well, Nestec – the subsidiary of Nestlé which owns Nespresso) and relatively small UK company Dualit.
+One notable case was the David & Goliath-like legal battle between Nespresso (specifically, Nestec – the subsidiary of Nestlé that owns Nespresso) and the relatively small UK company, Dualit.

-In short, Nespresso thought Dualit were infringing their patents by selling compatible pods, Dualit disagreed.
+In summary, Nespresso accused Dualit of infringing their patents by selling compatible pods, but Dualit disagreed.

-The high court found in favour of Dualit particularly on the point that Dualit were making re the purchasers of Nespresso machines having the right to work with whatever pods they see fit in their Nespresso machines.
+The high court ruled in favor of Dualit, particularly emphasizing that purchasers of Nespresso machines have the right to use any compatible pods they choose.

 Check Price - Amazon UK